A Dog, a Man, and the End of the World: Review of the Illuminated

 • Fallout — mutated creatures, survival in the wasteland

-• Twin Peaks — dreamlike questions of love, memory, and reality
+• Twin Peaks — liminal terror, dreamlike questions of love, memory, and reality

 • The Lord of the Rings — that river scene!